OrcunColak/spring-hibernate-nplusone-batchsize2-tutorial/README.md

 This example shows @BatchSize At Class Level

 # @BatchSize At Class Level

-Applying @BatchSize(size=50) loads the N authors at once when iterating over Books.

 Books have ManyToOne relationship to Author

+Applying @BatchSize(size=N) loads the N authors at once when iterating over Books.